hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

 running in different subnets and operating in an active/standby configuration.
 Traffic is routed to the active PTFE server via the Load Balancer rules and health checks.
-In the event that the active PTFE server becomes unavailable, the traffic will then route to the standby PTFE server making it the new active server.
+In the event that the active PTFE server becomes unavailable, the traffic will then route to the standby PTFE server, making it the new active server.
 Routing changes can also be managed by a human triggering by triggering a change in the Load Balancer configuration to switch between the PTFE servers.